J. Yellowlees Douglas: Writings

 In "What Hypertexts Can Do That Print Narratives Cannot", Douglas goes into more detail about how hypertext fiction works as a literary form.
 Critics have noted acerbity as a characteristic of Douglas's writing as she "makes plain her frustration that hyperfiction works and their writers are still not considered part of the canon."

 Douglas is recognized for having discovered a node in Michael Joyce's hypertext novel Afternoon: a story that had no inbound links.
 In discussions about the novel, the node became known as "Jane's space" because she was the first to remark on its orphan status.
 She became implicated in revisions to this node, which originally (1987 edition) featured only a single phrase from Jung, "Man... never perceives anything", but later (1990 edition) included a second line: "and only Jane Yellowlees Douglas has read this line".

-Douglas's hypertext fiction I Have Said Nothing is book-ended by two car crashes and the resulting deaths.
+Douglas's hypertext fiction I Have Said Nothing (published by Eastgate Systems) is book-ended by two car crashes and the resulting deaths.
 Douglas's goal was to use the fragmentations of hypertext to explore both causality and the enormous gulfs that separate people from one another.
 Designed in Storyspace, the work offers readers a variety of strategies for navigation: a cognitive map, links in the text, a default narrative line, and a navigation menu of available paths.